Manmadhan (film): Production

 Manmadhan is the directorial debut of A. J. Murugan.
 He said the script was initially pitched to Ajith Kumar in 1999, and Ajith, despite showing interest, asked Murugan to wait but never returned.
 In 2001, Murugan narrated the script to Silambarasan, who accepted.
 S. K. Krishnakanth, who agreed to produce the film, later told Murugan that Silambarasan wanted credit for the story and dialogues, and Silambarasan's mother Usha told Murugan he would only be allowed to continue as director if he credited her son for the story.
 Unwilling to jeopardise his career, Murugan complied.

 Jyothika was cast as the lead actress.
 Questioned why they cast a woman far older than himself, Silambarasan replied that the "story of Manmadhan demands it".
 While assistant directors wanted to cast Vadivelu in a comedic role, Silambarasan favoured Santhanam after watching his performance on the comedy television series Lollu Sabha.
-Bollywood actress Mandira Bedi was chosen to appear in a cameo while Czech model Yana Gupta was recruited for a dance number with both making their debut in Tamil.
+Hindi actress Mandira Bedi was chosen to appear in a cameo while Czech model Yana Gupta was recruited for a dance number with both making their debut in Tamil.
 The first schedule was college scenes which were shot at NIFT in Chennai with around 2000 students.
 According to cinematographer R. D. Rajasekhar, Manmadhan was the first Tamil film to be colour corrected through digital technology which was done by Prasad EFX.

 Silambarasan experienced difficulties with Murugan during production, and was widely reported by the media to have "ghost-directed" the film.
 Murugan was later critical of the actor allegedly interfering with the project.
 Separately, Goundamani was angered that Silambarasan edited out many of his scenes as he had signed on the film with the promise that his role was major.
 He was also discontent with Silambarasan's choice to cast Santhanam due to Lollu Sabha parodying and mocking films.